 There will be an Imperial physics department open day December each year.
 The theory group will have a number of faculty and PhD students to answer questions there.

-We will also have a specific theory group open day in January.
+We will also have a specific PhD Open Day slides on December 7th.
 There we will give a brief overview talk about PhD applications and then have faculty and current students available to answer questions.

 Our main funding for PhD students is from the UK research councils, STFC and EPSRC.